 The Center has secured numerous legal victories in both state and federal courts and since its founding in 1992 has been involved in every major U.S. Supreme Court case on abortion rights.

-Black and Indigenous women in the U.S. are roughly three times more likely to die from pregnancy-related complications than white women.
+Black women in the U.S. are almost three times more likely to die from pregnancy-related complications than white women.

 Cases and work